lucidrains/hourglass-transformer-pytorch/README.md

 ## Hourglass Transformer - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2110.13711">Hourglass Transformer</a>, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2110.13711">Hourglass Transformer</a>, in Pytorch.
+It will also contain some of my own ideas about how to make it work better.

 ## Citations